bogdanpolak/command-delphi/README.md

 1) Build command invoker `TCommandAction` which executes the command when the action is invoked
     * `TCommandAction` class is classic VCL action
     * This class has special methods to allow rapid construction and initialization

+## TCommand memory management

+> TBD: Describe advantages of management base on `TComponent` solution using owner.

 ## TCommandAction - VCL command invoker